MOST VALUABLE JOSE URIBE BASEBALL CARDS

 Uribe’s second Topps card from 1970 is also a popular option for collectors.
 He posted career highs that season with a .277 average, 9 home runs, and 55 RBI split between the Angels and Houston Astros.
 In PSA 10 condition, copies of this card have reached $600-800 at auction.
 Near mint PSA 8s go for $100-150.
 It features a classic 1970s action photo and doubles as one of Uribe’s better statistical seasons encapsulated on a card.
 Availability is lower than his rookie, giving it a bit more scarcity value long-term.
 Condition is still king for attaining four-figure prices further down the road.

-Read also: COOL VINTAGE BASEBALL CARDS
+Read also: BEST PROTECTIVE CASE FOR BASEBALL CARDS

 1973 Topps Traded Jose Uribe #23T